-Q. Is an ATEX certified version of the BDT available?
+Q. Is an ATEX or UKEx certified version of the BDT available?

 A. BDTs are Intrinsically Safe and available to order for Zone 2 and Zone 0/1/2 operation.
 Standard BDT are supplied for Zone 2 operation, Zone 1 & 0 BDTs are subject to surcharge.